 This tour involves several journeys on Japan's high-speed bullet trains.
-Larger suitcases are not permitted on these trains; the group's luggage will therefore be transferred by truck to the hotel:
+Larger suitcases are not permitted on these trains; the group's luggage will therefore be transferred by truck to the hotel.

 - Tokyo-Kanazawa: this journey is by bullet train.
 The group's luggage will be transferred by truck from Tokyo to Kanazawa and will be ready for the group when they check-in at the end of the day's program. - Kanazawa-Kyoto-Nara: the group will travel from Kanazawa to Kyoto by bullet train, and then by coach to Nara.
-The group's main luggage will be transferred directly to the hotel in Nara. - Nagoya Himeji: this journey is by bullet train.
-The group's luggage will be transferred by truck from Nagoya to Himeji and will be ready for the group when they check-in at the end of the day's program.
+The group's main luggage will be transferred directly to the hotel in Nara. - Nagoya Himeji and Himeji Okayama: these journey are by bullet train.
+The group's luggage will be transferred by truck from Nagoya to Kurashiki and will be ready for the group when they checkin.
+An overnight bag will be required for the 1 night stay in Himeji.